rdevans87/PWA_BudgetTracker/README.md

 ## Mock Up

-The following video demostrates the functionaloty of the application:
+The following video demostrates the functionality of the application:

 ![gif demonstrating the progress web app](public/assets/PWA-BudgetTracker.gif)